-In an attempt to slow the spread of COVID-19, the Maine Discovery Museum is closed and we are following the State of Maine and City of Bangor's regulations and guidance on when it will be safe to open again.
+In an attempt to slow the spread of COVID-19, the Maine Discovery Museum is closed and we look forward to when it will be safe to open again soon.

-Maine Discovery Museum began with a public forum in 1997, sponsored by five community organizations led by Partnerships for Healthy Communities.
-The response was overwhelmingly positive, and a feasibility study was commissioned, a board of directors formed, and the museum was incorporated in 1998 as the Eastern Maine Children’s Museum.
+Maine Discovery Museum began with a public forum in 1997, sponsored by five community organizations led by the Partnership for Healthy Communities.
+The response was overwhelmingly positive.
+A feasibility study was commissioned, a board of directors was formed, and the museum was incorporated in 1998 as the Eastern Maine Children’s Museum.

-Government support came from the City of Bangor, whose leaders believed in the museum’s mission and saw the children’s museum as a catalyst for downtown economic development, the cornerstone of a downtown arts, culture, and entertainment district.
-Located in part of the historic Freese’s Department Store building, the museum opened its doors in February, 2001, with a new name: Maine Discovery Museum, reflecting its statewide reach and broad vision.
+Government support came from the City of Bangor, whose leaders believed in the museum’s mission and saw the children’s museum as a catalyst for downtown economic development.
+It is the cornerstone of the downtown art, culture, and entertainment district.
+Located in a part of the historic Freese’s Department Store building, the museum opened its doors in February 2001, with a new name, Maine Discovery Museum, reflecting its statewide reach and broad vision.